Today's Articles

 Born in Okmulgee, Oklahoma, of mixed African and Native American ancestry, he was one of ten children.
 His mother was Choctaw, and his black father was part Cherokee.
 At the age of three, the family moved to Minneapolis, Minnesota.
 Pettiford’s family had a band that performed around Minneapolis and St. Paul.

 He first sang and danced in the band, and at the age of twelve, he began to play the piano and took up the upright bass at the age of fourteen.
 He graduated from Minneapolis North High School and played with the family band until 1941.
-In early 1943, Pettiford began to perform with saxophonist Charlie Barnett and joined him on a tour that included a stop in New York.
+In early 1943, Pettiford began to perform with saxophonist Charlie Barnett, who joined him on a tour that included a stop in New York.
 During this time, Pettiford shared bass duties in Barnett's band with Chubby Jackson.

 In 1943, Pettiford recorded The Man I Love with saxophonist Coleman Hawkins and eventually settled in New York City.
 After arriving in New York, Pettiford attended jam sessions at Minton's Playhouse in Harlem, where he met Thelonious Monk and other bebop pioneers.
 Shortly afterward, Pettiford performed on 52nd Street in Manhattan at the Onyx Club in a band led by trumpeter Roy Eldridge with saxophonist Budd Johnson, pianist Sir Charles Thompson, and drummer Harold ‘Doc’ West.
 He also co-led a quintet, the Onyx Club, with Dizzy Gillespie, including saxophonist Lester Young, pianist George Wallington, and West.
 Don Byas and drummer Max Roach eventually joined the group.
 Differences between the members eventually caused the group to break up.